Skip to content

 35. Percentage of fresh fruit bunches (FFB) supply to own mills traceable to plantation level?

-The company reports that 99.56% of FFB is traceable to plantation level as of December 2021.
-One of the company's mills has Identity Preserved certification, providing external verification.
+The company reports that 99.99% of FFB is traceable to the plantation level as of December 2022.
+Additionally, one of the company's mills have Identity Preserved certification.

 • 36.
 Percentage of supply from third-party mills traceable to plantation level?